-- 5.1 The Group's continuous disclosure obligations will only be satisfied through the release of formal disclosure announcements via the Stock Exchange (HKEx Announcements) (including annual and interim financial results announcements).
+- The Group's continuous disclosure obligations will only be satisfied through the release of formal disclosure announcements via the Stock Exchange (HKEx Announcements) (including annual and interim financial results announcements).
 Certain HKEx Announcements will require the prior approval of the Stock Exchange.
 It is important to note that media releases, speeches, press conferences, analyst briefings and postings on Group websites, on their own, are insufficient to satisfy the Company's disclosure obligations.
-Inside information must first be disclosed via a HKEx Announcement before it is released in any other form. - 5.2 Any transaction or event which is expected to constitute inside information for the Company must be announced through a HKEx Announcement as soon as reasonably practicable after it becomes known to Group directors or senior management. - 5.3 Only the chief executive officer, the chief financial officer, the Company Secretary and other authorised representatives of the Group are authorised to contact the Hong Kong Securities and Futures Commission or the Stock Exchange in relation to the release of inside information or any other matter relating to the Group's obligations.
+Inside information must first be disclosed via a HKEx Announcement before it is released in any other form. - 5.2 Any transaction or event which is expected to constitute inside information for the Company must be announced through a HKEx Announcement as soon as reasonably practicable after it becomes known to Group directors or senior management.